 When the causal agent of Xanthomonas wilt of banana — a lethal bacterial disease better known as BXW— was first reported in Uganda in 2001, uprooting the mat featured high among the recommended control measures.
 Not surprisingly, surveys done in the early days of the BXW epidemics showed that farmers were reluctant to remove a mat when only the main stem exhibited symptoms of the disease.
 They were more likely to cut off the diseased stem than dig up the mat.

 My colleagues and I were sceptical.
 Based on the behaviour of other pathogens, we expected the bacteria to move from the infected stem to all the attached suckers in the mat.
 On the other hand, we had started hearing that mats, which had previously shown signs of disease, had resumed producing bunches.
 To find out what was going on, we and other scientists from IITA and Bioversity International retreated to Kifu forest, in Mukono, Central Uganda, where it was easier than in farmers’ fields to protect the plants from uncontrolled infections.
 We set up experiments in which different plant parts of two cultivars, Mbwazirume and Kayinja, were inoculated with the bacteria.
-For example, when they were injected in the inflorescence, the main stem predictably rotted away.
+When they were injected in the inflorescence, for example, the main stem predictably rotted away.
 But contrary to expectations, nearly all the first and second generations of suckers went on to produce healthy bunches.

 The experiments pointed to two factors.
 One is incomplete systemicity, when the bacteria do not systematically spread to all the suckers in a mat.
 The rhizome’s cortex layer seems to act as a more or less solid barrier to the movement of these bacteria (when they were injected directly into the rhizome’s cortex, none of the Mbwazirume plants developed disease symptoms and only about 20% of the Kayinja plants did).
 We think that the low number of xylem vessels in the rhizome’s cortex layer might be impeding the movement of the bacteria.